Information gain and measurement disturbance for quantum agents: Introduction

 \section{Introduction}

-The traditional quantum measurement formalism (TQM) models an interaction between a quantum system and a sensor, but under the implicit assumption that a sensor is a classical device.
-Understanding and modelling measurement has of course been of central importance to the development and interpretation of quantum theory.
-It is natural to consider the power and limitations of sensors which go beyond this classical framework (we use the term ``sensor'' instead of ``measurement'' to avoid confusion between the already fraught topic of quantum measurement theory and the extension we wish to discuss).
-After all, even humans (so far as we know) are governed by the laws of quantum physics, and there are even speculations that the latter are essential in the operation of our brains\cite{HAMEROFF201439}.
-Moreover, with the rapid advances in AI and quantum computing, it is conceivable that a ``quantum agent'' (e.g., some sort of robot powered by a quantum computer) will one day be capable of running experiments in the not-distant future.
-Such quantum agents have been discussed in other works such as \cite{quantum_adaptive_agent,agent_learning,quantum_adaptive_agents,sheeple}, and most notably in the Wigner's friend paradox \cite{Wigner_bruker,Wigner_wiseman,Frauchiger2018}, but the capabilities and properties of the sensory interaction were never the focus of these works.
+The traditional quantum measurement formalism (which we will term ``TQM") models an interaction between a quantum system and a sensor, under the implicit assumption that a sensor is in a sense classical: a device which interacts with a system and generates classical information as a result of this measurement.
+Understanding and modeling measurement has of course been of central importance to the development and interpretation of quantum theory.
+It is natural to consider the power and limitations of sensors which go beyond this classical framework (we use the term ``sensor'' instead of ``measurement'' to avoid confusion between the already fraught topic of quantum measurement theory and the extension we wish to discuss \cite{sheeple}).
+After all, even humans (so far as we know) are governed by the laws of quantum physics, and there are even speculations that the latter are essential in the operation of our brains \cite{HAMEROFF201439}.
+Moreover, with the rapid advances in artificial intelligence and quantum computing, it is conceivable that a ``quantum agent'' (e.g., some sort of robot controlled by a quantum computer) with the ability to probe the quantum world may exist in a not-too-distant future.
+Such an agent would store the quantum information gained from their interactions in the form of qubits in quantum memories.
+The notion of quantum agency has been discussed in other works such as \cite{quantum_adaptive_agent,agent_learning,quantum_adaptive_agents,sheeple}, and most notably in the Wigner's friend paradox \cite{Wigner_bruker,Wigner_wiseman,Frauchiger2018}, but the capabilities and properties of the sensory interaction were never the focus of these works.
 What form would this agent's observations, stored in its quantum memory, take?
 What about the back-action of its sensory interactions on the system being studied?
 We explore these questions in this work.